joeldorosarioo/move.it-platform/README.md

 ## Project

-Proffy is a project developed based on the national day of Education professionals that takes place on August 6th.
+Move.it is a project that combines the pomodoro technique with some challenges for the well-being of those who spend many hours using the computer.

 The goal is to create an application where you can find private tutors and connect with them.